More than 42 million Americans already have voted in the midterms - NewsBreak

 In Wisconsin, an appeals court and a circuit judge have rejected attempts to get mail-in ballots counted if they include a partial address of the witness.

+Visit NewsFromTheStates.com to monitor national trends and read the latest from across the States Newsroom network.

-The post More than 42 million Americans already have voted in the midterms appeared first on Florida Phoenix .
+The post More than 42 million Americans already have voted in the midterms appeared first on Kansas Reflector .

 Comments / 0